 For example, try the following Markdown in the Text editor:

 # This is a heading**This is bold text***This is text in italics*- These- are1. list2. items> This is a quote[Click me](thisisalink.com)

 This will generate a report which looks as follows:

 Aside from Markdown, you can enrich your report by adding special blocks, For example, clicking on the Formula block will insert the following snippet into the web editor:

 When you click 'Preview', you'll see this display as follows:

+You can edit the content inside the blocks, just make sure the parameters follow YAML syntax (indentations can be tricky).
 For more information check out the pages about the block types:

 You can push up assets to your existing report from Python by passing in the report